Brahma Kumaris: Brahma Kumaris Wings

+Sociologists studying the movement have observed that the proliferation of profession-specific wings reflects a strategy of reaching potential sympathisers through their workplaces and professional networks rather than through generic mass outreach.

 Beliefs

 The movement has distinguished itself from its Hindu roots and sees itself as a vehicle for spiritual teaching rather than as a religion.
+Hudson describes the Brahma Kumaris as advancing a reformed Hinduism, keeping many doctrines and vocabulary, while rejecting others.

 Self

 The Brahma Kumaris view humans as composed of two parts: an external visible body, which includes aspects like status and possessions, and a subtle energy known as the soul.
 The character structure of the soul is expressed through a person's external actions.
 However, regardless of the outward appearance, whether actions are carried out with love, peace, happiness, or humility, reflects the essence of one's soul.
 The Brahma Kumaris teach that the soul is an infinitesimal point of spiritual light residing in the forehead of the body it occupies, and that all souls originally existed with God in a "Soul World", a world of infinite light, peace and silence.

 The Brahma Kumaris teach that souls enter bodies to take birth in order to experience life and give expression to their personality.
 Unlike other Eastern traditions, the Brahma Kumaris do not believe that the human soul can transmigrate into other species.